IlliniHyperloopComputing/Pod/BBBSetup/README.md

 3. `ssh` into the BBB using `debian@192.168.137.100` with password `temppwd`
 4. Run `sudo ./setupOverlay`.
 Change the permissions of this file if necessary
 5. Restart the BBB and check the `dmesg` for success/ errors of overlays
-6. Run `sudo ./initPRU` to load the PRU firmware, and `sudo ./initCAN` to start the CAN interface (either ordering works). **This must be run every time the BBB is restarted**
+6. Run `sudo ./initPRU` to load the PRU firmware, and `sudo ./initCAN` to start the CAN interface, and `./initGPIO` to 'export' the gpio pins (any ordering works). **This must be run every time the BBB is restarted**

 # BBB Overlay and PRU information:
 * CAN Bus device tree overlay and kernel module setup